Graphic Design: Typography Summer Intensive

 Please note: the course fee does not include materials, accommodation, food or transport.

-Please note: the July 2019 course is now full.
-Please register your interest to join the waiting list.
+Please register your interest to join the waiting list for 2020.

 This five-day short course offers a series of focused workshops in the principal aspects of contemporary typography.